 All of the Paphos bars above show the F1 but if you’re going to watch it then you may as well go to the Pit Stop Pub.
 As the name suggests, it’s all things racing.
 Even the faucets in the toilets are petrol pumps.

 Apart from the racing theme, it’s as you would expect.
-Big screens showing the race and other sports and a decent menu for food and drink.
+There are big screens showing the race and other sports and a decent menu for food and drink.

 A few places that I thought were really nice but couldn’t put them in any of the above best of the best.